Shrithu10/bhAIya/readme.md

    - **Custom Product Suggestions**: Users provide prompts, and bhAIya generates personalized product recommendations.
    - **Interactive Shopping Assistant**: The AI adapts to user inputs, delivering tailored results in real-time.

+7.**Multilingual Approach:**
+   - **Support for Multiple Languages**: bhAIya can communicate with users in different languages, ensuring accessibility for diverse audiences.
+   - **Seamless Translations**: Users can interact in their preferred language, and bhAIya will provide answers and recommendations accordingly.

 ## bhAIya seller dashboard:
 The seller dashboard of bhAIya helps the seller in a lot of methods to cluster the segments of cutomers based on different paramters,helping them in different business development methods.The seller can also use this to keep a track of the products in the website and can add,modify or delete products as well.